thisisparker/dotnet-jekyll/_posts/2025-04-07-webhooks-to-signal-groups-tailscale-puzzmo.md

 I really like small projects that make the web work for its users.
 Often I've done that work on the client end, like my [crossword puzzle scraper](https://github.com/thisisparker/xword-dl/).
 This was a fun opportunity to work on the server side.

 As a meta note: Recurse means more blog posts likely coming soon!
 I will try to keep them pretty accessible and looking forward to sharing.

-[^1]: There's currently some kind of bug that is setting Weather Memoku scores to 0 on Puzzmo's side, so that one is not subject to trash talk.